 The coldest winter I ever spent was the summer I learned how it felt to be cheated on.
 After I was aware of what happened, then came the feeling of humiliation, which was followed by the vivid mental pictures of my girl with another man.

 Next was regret and then my mind reversed on every decision I took too lightly.
 I was hurt.
 I was cheated and with all I invested, I felt as if everything I gave was robbed and demolished.

 But what I gave was me.

-And again, in the timespan of heartache, I swore I would never feel as I did that summer.
-I promised never to be so involved with someone that I would forget myself, and I swore to keep that promise for as long as I lived.
+Again, in the time span of heartache, I swore I would never feel as I did that summer.
+I promised never to be so involved with someone that I would forget myself and I swore to keep that promise for as long as I lived.

 After the split, I found nighttime to be the hardest.
 I would lie beneath the blankets on my side of the bed, but the other half was vacant.
 The other side was empty, which is how I felt.

 I wondered how I could miss someone so much and yet hate them at the same time.
 I wondered how do I forget someone if they are always in my dreams, and I asked myself, “How long will I feel this way?”
 Everything around me reminded me of her.
 Everywhere I looked there was a memory and I couldn’t take it anymore.
 I took her pictures down.
 I took the greeting cards she gave me from the shelf and I removed any glimpse of her memory.

 I compare this process to a spiritual cleansing or romantic exorcism.
 I started with her photographs and graduated to the letters she gave me throughout the years.
 I did my best not to read the letters.
 They were nothing more than a reminder, and in turn, the letters were more like fuel to an emotional fire.